Latest Podcast Episode

 Don MacPherson is the founder, CEO, and Host of 12 Geniuses

 An avid traveler and volunteer, Don has visited every corner of the world and been a Big Brother mentor for more than 20 years.
-He is the former executive director and current board member of think2perform Research Institute where he helped to create the organization’s Future Leaders Academy.
+He is the former executive director Think2Perform Research Institute where he helped to create the organization’s Future Leaders Academy.
 Don is a board member of Leadership Garden, an organization that helps young people develop the life skills needed to make a positive difference in their community.
-He is also a board member for Harmony Foundation, a drug and alcohol addiction treatment facility in Estes Park, Colorado.
+In October 2024, Don co-founded Home at Home - an organization that enables seniors to age gracefully, safely, and vibrantly in the comfort of their own homes.